Dealing with the dreaded health

 Nobody likes paperwork.
 Nobody really likes insurance.
 And certainly nobody likes insurance paperwork.
 But if you have health insurance, at some point you’re going to have to deal with the dreaded insurance claim.

-Most people don’t know how to file an insurance claim properly, and as a result, either don’t get the full amount of money they’re owed, or end up with a huge headache from all the red tape.
+Most people don’t know how to file an insurance claim properly, and as a result, either don’t get reimbursed all they’re owed, or end up with a headache from all the red tape.
 So, should expats file their own insurance claims?
-There are lots of reasons why they shouldn’t, as explained in some detail below.
+There are some legitimate reasons why they shouldn’t, as explained in some detail below.

 One solution is to hire a professional insurance claims adjuster, who will do all the legwork for you and make sure that you get the full amount of money you’re entitled to.